Chaithra-Naik/Fraud-detection/README.md

-	for better accuracy results Ramdom Forest algorithm is used
+	for better accuracy results Isolation Forest algorithm is used

-	Random Forest is easy to implement.
-It builds multiple decision trees and merges them together to get a more accurate and stable prediction.
+	Isolation Forest is easy to implement.
+The algorithm is based on the fact that anomalies are data points that are few and different.As a result of these properties, anomalies are susceptible to a mechanism called isolation.